biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/evm/09_client.md

 ## CLI

-Find below a list of `injectived` commands added with the `x/evm` module.
-You can obtain the full list by using the `injectived -h` command.
+Find below a list of `biyaliquidd` commands added with the `x/evm` module.
+You can obtain the full list by using the `biyaliquidd -h` command.

 ### Queries